PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Our PRISM Approach

 The distillation process leverages the full power of the MLLM $\mathcal{M}$ to reason over long-form, raw multimodal data, allowing it to capture the nuances of the user.
 To guide the inference, we design a detailed system instruction, $\mathcal{I}_{\text{ocean}}$.
 This prompt meticulously defines each of the five personality traits and specifies the output format: a numerical score from 1 to 5 for each trait, representing qualitative levels from very low to very high.
 The MLLM then generates a structured persona representation, $p_{u_N}$, composed of five numerical ratings.
 This process is formally expressed as:

 where each rating $r\in \{1,2,3,4,5\}$.
 The resulting profile $p_{u_N}$ is a concise, structured text string that serves as a crucial, personalized context vector.
 This profile is explicitly injected into the prompt for the final stance detection task, ensuring the model's prediction is conditioned on the stable identity of the user in question.
+The prompt template can be found in Table \ref{tab:prompt-Persona} of Appendix \ref{sec:appendix-Prompt}.